Sudhanshu1304/Machine-Learns/Readme.md

 <p>

-A platform where you learn and vizvalizes the working of different concepts and algorithms of Machine learning and Deep Learning.
-Right from basic concepts like linear regression to advance concepts like VAE, Generative models e.t.c.
+A platform where you learn and visualize the working of different concepts and algorithms of Machine Learning and Deep Learning.
+Right from basic concepts like linear regression to advanced concepts like VAE, Generative models, etc.

 </p>

 </strong>

 </p>